 Over 25 years ago, the Crombie Commission set out nine principles for Toronto's waterfront revitalization.
 They are as valid as ever.
 Our waterfront should be:

-Waterfront revitalization has come a long way, but it’s far from complete.
+Waterfront renewal has come a long way, but it’s far from complete.
 Progress on the waterfront needs to be celebrated and supported by citizens, otherwise it may lose momentum or die altogether.

 From Etobicoke to Scarborough, we invite citizens and groups from across Toronto to work together to keep the revitalization and beautification of our waterfront moving forward.

 Waterfront for All strives to represent citizens and groups from across Toronto – and we want you to join on this exciting journey.
 Our member organizations include: